-If Network providers are available where you receive care and you do not use them, your out-of-pocket expenses will increase.
-The Plan will base its allowance on a fee schedule that represents an average of the Network fee schedules for a particular service in a particular geographic area (see Section 10, Plan allowance, for further details).
+If Network providers are available where you receive care and you do not use them, your out-of-pocket expenses will increase (see Section 10, Plan allowance, for further details).

 If we obtain discounts from other Non-Network participating providers or through direct negotiations with Non-Network providers, we pass along your share of the savings.